andrea-ga/computational-intelligence/labs/lab2/README.md

 ![immagine](https://github.com/andrea-ga/computational-intelligence/assets/55812399/464fea43-4c7d-4f02-80ae-d55471033db9)

-..But I couldn't stop wondering if there was any way to improve it.
+..But I started wondering if there was any way to improve it.
 Searching the internet about informations, I found a way to implement a 100% winning strategy (Thanks to Wikipedia).

 The strategy is based on the definition of a special state.